Sabrina2701/kpk_project/README.md

   full accumulated state), since a full overwrite trivially recovers 100% by construction on single-token-difference pairs — see the module docstring.
-- **Stratification by criticality (M5).** `run_m5_stratified.py`: splits
-  minimal pairs by zugzwang (flip the side to move at the same position, does the winner change?) vs. generic, using the same test already employed in `validate.py`.

-## Real bugs found and fixed during the project

-- **`tablebase.py`, `best_move_by_dtz`**: a sign error in the tie-break
-  between equally-scored moves, which could lock self-play into infinite cycles in some decisive positions (5.9% of games in a test shard, dropping to 3.9% after a first fix, then eliminated by preferring, among tied-optimal moves, one that doesn't repeat an already-visited position).
-- **`tokenizer.py`**: the first version only generated king/rook/pawn
-  geometry; a diagonal move by a promoted queen (e.g. `g7c3`) crashed training with a `KeyError`.
-- **`run_m5.py` / `m5_pairs.py`**: an inverted WDL sign convention between
-  the target used to build the minimal pairs (perspective of the side that just moved) and the one the readout probes were trained on (perspective of the side moving next) — symptom: probe confidence in the "correct" class was suspiciously low (~0.08-0.18) despite probes independently measured at 90%+ accuracy elsewhere.
-Fixed by negating `target_class` at the point it is computed; all M5 results in the report are post-fix.